Virtual-Machines/LubuMaster/README.md

 LubuMaster is "a Lubuntu 18.04.2 based distro that builds custom distributions"

-Create and test your remaster easily using the included tool called [Pinguy Builder](https://pinguyos.com/2015/09/pinguy-builder-an-app-to-backupremix-buntu/)

 Generating live environment on virtual machine (using the OVA):

 ![LubuMasterBuild](https://raw.githubusercontent.com/Virtual-Machines/LubuMaster/master/LubuMasterBuild.png)